Filipino NGOs in Hong Kong: Chip Tsao Incident

 On 27 March 2009, Chip Tsao, a Hong Kong writer, wrote an essay titled 'The War at Home' which was publicised in a free magazine called "HK magazine".
 He claimed that the Philippines alleged her sovereignty of Spratly Islands and he described the Philippines as the 'nation of servants'.
 Chip Tsao’s essay had caused discontentment among many Filipino organisations.
 Some Filipino NGOs e.g. UNFIL-HK organised a march with over 2000 Filipinos participated, protesting against Tsao’s essay.
 They considered Tsao’s essay as a ‘racist essay’.
 They also called for more attention to racism and discrimination in Hong Kong.

 Demonstration

 The Philippine Government imposed a mandatory insurance on the hiring of Filipino domestic helpers.
 The Filipino domestic workers in Hong Kong were worried that might reduce their competitiveness towards the workers from the other countries, thus they demonstrated outside the Philippine Consulate on 9 November 2010.
 Filipinos also joined some demonstrations on different issues in Hong Kong, such as anti-article 23 and the legislation of minimum wage.

 Media

-The SUN (newspaper), Hong Kong News, HKPinoyTV (online video news) and The Mission For Migrant Workers (MFMW) (Newsletter and magazine) are the main sources of Filipino media accessible in Hong Kong.
+The SUN (newspaper), Hong Kong News, (no longer in circulation) HKPinoyTV (online video news) and The Mission For Migrant Workers (MFMW) (Newsletter and magazine) are the main sources of Filipino media accessible in Hong Kong.

-Filipino newspapers circulated in Hong Kong, such as The SUN (Newspaper), are a main source of media coverage for these Filipino NGOs.
-The SUN is established in 1995.
-Leo A, Deocadiz and Daisy Catherine L. Mandap are the publisher and editor of the newspaper.
-There are still pools of writers, mostly Filipino domestic helpers that graduated from the annual writing workshops conducted by The SUN's editors.
-They contribute articles to The SUN.
-The SUN embraces news about Filipinos in Hong Kong, news on internet and Manila newspapers.
-There are also feature stories about lives in Hong Kong which are from the Filipinos' views.